Section 2: The Bank of North Dakota and the State Mill and Elevator

 The Mill and Elevator, however, did not fare well in the 1920s.
 The location of the Mill and Elevator in Grand Forks was too distant for many farmers to who could not afford the cost of shipping grain to Grand Forks.
 The Mill and Elevator had to pay the same high freight rates to the railroads, so its costs were high.
 In addition, there was a lot of political interference in the operations of the Mill and Elevator.
 The biggest problem, however, was that the Mill and Elevator did not operate at full capacity.
 The Mill and Elevator continued to lose money throughout the 1920s and 1930s.

-Governor Nestos hoped that the Mill and Elevator would raise the price of wheat, but that did not happen.
+Governor Nestos hoped that the purchase of grain by the Mill and Elevator would bring about a higher market price for wheat, but that did not happen.
 The price of wheat was based on many factors.
 World market prices and demand for wheat throughout the nation and the world had a larger influence on wheat prices than any action taken in one state.
 However, like the Bank of North Dakota, the Mill and Elevator continued in operation throughout the tough years of the Great Depression.
 The managers of both institutions learned new lessons and found new ways to make the institutions work for the people of North Dakota.

 Why is this important?
 North Dakota’s Nonpartisan League institutions were created on socialist principles.
 No other state owns a bank or a grain elevator or mill.
 Though these institutions had a lot of problems to solve in the beginning, they eventually became an important part of the state’s economy.
 Today, other states are considering opening a state-owned bank because the bank has helped to stabilize North Dakota’s economy.